congto/Openstack-Icehouse-Trove/README.md

-I'm working with Database-As-A-Service of Openstack, I followed docs at docs.openstack.org.
+I'm working with Database-As-A-Service project (Trove) of Openstack, I followed docs at docs.openstack.org.
 After getting failed 2-3 times, I have decided to try with another guide.
 I goodle-ed and realised that there is no working tutorial on the Internet.
 So now I am writing this article to provide step-by-step installation guide to get Openstack Trove working (at least It was working in my LAB :lol:).
 So we will walk through 3 main parts :

 **1. Building images for trove**
 * [Download based images] (#based-images)